Monument Valley, Utah

 Monument Valley is in southeast Utah, right near the Arizona border.
 It’s not particularly near any major cities or airports which makes it a little tricky to get to.
 The closest major airports are Las Vegas or Salt Lake City, both of which are about 7 hours drive away.
 If you want to fly somewhere closer, then Flagstaff AZ would be your best bet as it’s only 3 hours drive away.

-When to visit Monument Valley:
+Best time to visit Monument Valley:

 Temperatures in Monument Valley range drastically from 68-94°F (20-34°C) in July to 25-42°F (-4-5°C) in January.
 The shoulder seasons are probably the best time to visit if you want to avoid the summer crowds.